Ancestry

 Examples of common ancestry and phylogenetic trees in phylogeny:

-- Birds and Dinosaurs: Birds and certain dinosaurs have a common ancestor, which is why birds have some dinosaur-like features, like similar bone structures.
-In a phylogenetic tree, birds are shown as part of the dinosaur lineage, branching off from a shared ancestor millions of years ago.
+2. Birds and Dinosaurs: Birds share a common ancestor with certain dinosaurs, which explains their dinosaur-like features, such as similar bone structures.
+A phylogenetic tree shows birds as part of the dinosaur lineage, branching from a shared ancestor millions of years ago.